 2. When you add photos to this Collection, Lightroom Classic creates Smart Previews (if they don’t already exist) and synchronizes with Lightroom for mobile.

 Read The Ultimate Guide to Using Smart Previews in Lightroom to learn more about this process.

 3. Open Lightroom for mobile.
 Your photos will appear there once the two programs have synchronized (below).

 4. Tap on a photo to view it full size, then tap the share icon in the top right corner (the one with the arrow pointing upwards out of a box, see below).

 5. Tap Open In…, select Small – 2048px for Image Size, then tap the Instagram icon to upload the photo straight to your feed.
 If you want to add the photo to your story, use the Import with Instagram icon instead.

 6. Write a caption for your photo, including any hashtags you want to add, and tap Share.
-Lightroom CC for mobile publishes the photo on Instagram.
+Lightroom for mobile publishes the photo on Instagram.

 1. Export your photos to your smart phone or tablet with Dropbox.
 Simplify the process by making an Export preset or Publish Service to save the photos in your Dropbox folder.
 Go to the Dropbox app on your mobile device and open your photos in the Instagram app.

 2. Download the LR/Instagram plugin and use it to publish photos directly to Instagram.
 That's covered in our tutorial How to Upload Photos to Instagram With the LR/Instagram Plugin

 Learn more about Lightroom Classic by signing up to our Introducing Lightroom Classic free email course.
 We’ll send you five lessons by email to get you started in your Lightroom Classic journey.